 JavaScript date validation

-JavaScript date validation can be done in many ways, like month range testing, then day range testing (depend on month) and so on.
-I suggest simpler solution.
-Take day, month and year from string to create a Date object.
-Compare day, month and year with day, month and year extracted from the Date() object.
-If they aren't the same, than the input date is not valid.
+JavaScript date validation can be done in many ways like month range testing, day range testing (depending on number of days in the month) and so on.
+Here is shown much simpler solution.
+Take day, month and year from input string to create JavaScript Date object.
+Compare input day, month and year with day, month and year extracted from the Date() object.
+If they aren’t the same then the input date is not valid.

 Function is checked with JSLint (JavaScript syntax checker and validator).

-// date length should be 10 characters (no more no less)
+// array length should be exactly 3 (no more no less)

 return false;